 Pokemon Players Club

-The Pokemon Players Club (officially called the Pokemon Card Game’s Players Club, or “PCGP”), established in January 2003, was the successor the original Pokemon Fan Club.
+The Pokemon Players Club (officially called the Pokemon Card Game’s Players Club, or “PCGP”), established in January 2003, was the successor the original Pokemon Card Fan Club.
 Similar to its predecessor, players could earn points by attending official events and playing in weekly leagues.
 These points were known as EXP (experience) points, replacing the original Pokemon Fan Club’s GET points.

 Players could earn promo cards by joining the club or continuing their subscription.
 Earning EXP allowed players to level up, and each level had additional rewards and promo cards.
 The promo cards distributed through the PCGP were all in the PLAY and PPP promo sets.